 The Notre Dame Law School offers a range of programs that confront the increasingly interdisciplinary dimensions of law and legal practice.
-The Law School faculty has teamed up with leading professors from other Notre Dame colleges and departments to create six NDLS Interdisciplinary Programs.
+The Law School faculty has teamed up with leading professors from other Notre Dame colleges and departments to create five NDLS Interdisciplinary Programs.

 Program on Church, State, and Society